 Almost 60 buildings lost to wildfire in Kelowna, B.C., area, fire chiefs say

+“All of West Kelowna basically went dark, and there was a big power outage," he said.

+Miskuski's rental home has not been damaged, but the condo and the rest of the resort were destroyed.

-Wildfires tearing through the Kelowna area in recent days have damaged at least 60 structures, officials in British Columbia's Interior said Monday, prompting the premier and two senior cabinet ministers to announce an upcoming visit to survey the damage.
+Officials said Monday that wildfires in the area have damaged at least 60 structures, prompting the premier and two senior cabinet ministers to announce an upcoming visit to survey the damage.

 Fire chiefs from West Kelowna, Kelowna and Lake Country said homes have been destroyed in their communities, with West Kelowna sustaining the most losses at 50 properties and higher numbers still expected.